joshcc3/cpp-experiments/README.md

    Gives a throughput of 500k ops per second but a latency of 2us per op..

 # Reads and writes to map:
+ - limits: you can make 1million writes per second to a c++ map (rb tree) (that's 1/10th the speed of writing straight to memory)
+         3million reads per second.
  - reads have a significantly smaller constant factor (~1.5) than writes - probably due to the number of cycles it takes to service a store in aggregate as opposed to a read.
    I don't think writes go through the cache on ever write, otherwise surely the factor would be much larger
  - Also can be seen in the notebook where 10pct of reads vs. 10pct of writes show a 2.5ms delay for input size > 500k

 # Useful data analysis note
  - pivot is useful when you have a table of observations and you want to convert a column of observations